A novelist can be accused of many things, but innocence hardly seems likely.

 It’s such a peculiar life, sitting at a desk typing stories into a keyboard and screen.
 Real life goes on around you, but while you’re in the story, that’s where your focus lies.

-You’ve probably studied craft, may even have a critique group to review your work.
-Your spouse knows you’re writing and your kids do, too.
+You study craft, and you may participate in a critique group to review your work.
+Your spouse knows you’re writing, and your kids do, too.

 Your friends and relatives may even ask from time to time how things are going.

-When my novel was published.
-I held the paperback in my hand with my name on the front cover.
+I marveled at holding the paperback in my hand with my name on the front cover.

 One day, Bridging Two Hearts launched into the world like an eager child and was gone.
 Strangers picked it up and read the story of Josh and Amy.
 Friends from church read it.
 Several relatives read the book.
-A group of my on-line friends read it.
+A group of my online friends reads it.

 And then they all began to talk to me about it.

-What I didn’t expect is they would talk to me about my novel.
+What I didn’t expect was that they would talk to me about my novel.

 The first time I overheard someone at church talking about “this Navy SEAL Josh and his girlfriend Amy,” my head whipped around.